 NWF’s Southeast Forestry Program works with fire experts, forest owners, and others to promote prescribed fire to help maintain and improve the habitat value of longleaf pine forests.

 Our ongoing work with our affiliate, the Alabama Wildlife Federation, has resulted in over 9,000 acres of longleaf pine habitat being restored by working with landowners to plant new trees and manage their forests.

 We work to educate landowners and promote the use of prescribed fire in the longleaf habitat by providing individual landowner assistance and holding workshops and field days, funded by National Fish and Wildlife Foundation’s and Southern Company’s Longleaf Stewardship Fund.

 In 2014, a total of 1.22 million acres of prescribed burning was reported in longleaf pine across the entire range.
-Of these acres, 85% of controlled burns took place on public lands, with only 15% occurring on private lands.
+Of these acres, 85 percent of controlled burns took place on public lands, with only 15 percent occurring on private lands.
 America’s Longleaf Restoration Initiative and others have identified the need to increase the amount of prescribed fire on private land as a priority moving forward for longleaf restoration.

 AWF and NWF plan to continue our work to increase and improve conditions for longleaf pine, with prescribed fire being a priority of the management tools for landowners and professionals in current and future projects.
 We will continue to advocate and promote the necessary and safe management tool of fire in the forest.